 Senior living today is dramatically different than it was for previous generations.
 Today’s older adults—like you— are more active and independent.
 As the times have changed, so has Clark.
 Over the years, we’ve thoughtfully developed a range of living options to offer the space, autonomy, amenities, and sense of community older adults desire.

-If you are ready to say farewell to the responsibilities of homeownership and hello to the flexibility and freedom of independent living, Clark Retirement has a variety of townhome and apartment options at both our Franklin and Keller Lake locations including new independent living apartments at Keller Lake.
-Please contact one of our senior living advisors at 616-278-6520 or email@example.com to learn more today.
+If you are ready to say farewell to the responsibilities of homeownership and hello to the flexibility and freedom of independent living, Clark Retirement has a variety of townhome and apartment options at both our Franklin and Keller Lake locations.
+Please contact one of our senior living advisors at 616-278-6520 or firstname.lastname@example.org to learn more today.